 Microsoft's proprietary protocol used for design of virtual private networks.
+It is a dial up connection.

 See chapters and sections concerning VPN.

 Private IP addresses

 Local networks which do not belong to the Internet (private networks) use reserved ranges of IP addresses (private addresses).
 These addresses cannot be used in the Internet.
 This implies that IP ranges for local networks cannot collide with IP addresses used in the Internet.